Chronos Forex EA

 Which currency pairs can I run Chronos on?

 Chronos ships with a default symbol list of 28 forex pairs covering all major and minor crosses (every pair built from AUD, CAD, CHF, EUR, GBP, JPY, NZD and USD).
 Because Chronos is a mean-reversion system, it works best on pairs that tend to mean-revert — favour those, and trim out the strongly trending ones.
 JPY crosses are the classic example to remove: they often run in long directional moves that punish mean-reversion entries.
-You can run Chronos on a single pair by attaching it to that chart, or enable Multicurrency Mode and let one instance trade the trimmed list in parallel.
+Out of the box Chronos runs in Multicurrency Mode across that whole list from a single chart; you can trim the list, or turn Multicurrency Mode off and attach Chronos to one chart to trade that pair alone.

 Does Chronos use martingale by default?